LLMpedia: A Transparent Framework to Materialize an LLM's Encyclopedic Knowledge at Scale: Related Work

 \section{Related Work}

-\paragraph{Knowledge probing and its limits.} Probing frameworks such as LAMA~\cite{petroni2019lama} test recall via cloze prompts; multitask suites like MMLU~\cite{hendrycks2021mmlu} span knowledge-heavy domains; TruthfulQA~\cite{lin2022truthfulqa} targets misconceptions; HLE~\cite{hendrycks2025hle} pushes frontier difficulty.
-These measure only what the experimenter thought to ask.
-LLMpedia complements benchmarks by materializing knowledge at scale and decomposing outputs into true, false, and unverifiable.
+\paragraph{Knowledge probing and its limits.} LAMA \citep{petroni2019lama} probes recall via cloze prompts; MMLU \citep{hendrycks2021mmlu} spans knowledge-heavy domains; TruthfulQA \citep{lin2022truthfulqa} targets misconceptions; HLE \citep{hendrycks2025hle} pushes frontier difficulty.
+All measure only what the experimenter thought to ask.
+LLMpedia complements benchmarks by materializing knowledge at scale and decomposing outputs into supported, refuted, and insufficient.

-\paragraph{From triples to articles.} \citet{cohen2023crawling} introduced recursive elicitation via knowledge-graph expansion; \citet{HuGPTKB2025} scaled this into GPTKB (100M+ triples), revealing that many materialized entities are absent from Wikipedia~\cite{ghosh2025mining}.
-GPTKB materializes triples; LLMpedia materializes full discourse-level articles.
-This is not merely a length difference: articles make it possible to evaluate structure, subject choice, and unverifiability in free text.
+\paragraph{From triples to articles.} \citet{cohen2023crawling} introduced recursive elicitation; \citet{HuGPTKB2025} scaled this into GPTKB (101M triples for 2.9M entities) and made availability bias the explicit target. \citet{ghosh2025mining} mine the resulting KB for novel knowledge; \citet{giordano-razniewski-2026-foundations} find within-model variance from seed choice comparable to repeated-run variance, while cross-model variance is much larger.
+LLMpedia materializes discourse-level articles, enabling evaluation of structure, subject choice, and unverifiability in free text.

+\paragraph{Atomic claim factuality.} The decompose--retrieve--verify paradigm is standard for long-form factuality. \textsc{FActScore} \citep{min-etal-2023-factscore} introduced it with binary \emph{Supported}/\emph{Not-supported} verification against Wikipedia; \textsc{SAFE} \citep{wei2024safe} extended retrieval to Google Search; \textsc{VeriScore} \citep{song-etal-2024-veriscore} added a three-label scheme restricted to verifiable claims; \textsc{VeriFastScore} \citep{rajendhran-etal-2025-verifastscore} collapsed the pipeline but reverted to binary.
+We follow VeriScore's three labels, but spend additional effort on curating websites used for evidence retrieval, compared with generic web search.
+As evaluation costs are small in our case, we disregard local models like VeriScore and directly prompt commercial APIs.